miranda-ng/miranda-ng/libs/Pcre16/docs/doc/html/README.txt

-README file for PCRE (Perl-compatible regular expression library)
+﻿README file for PCRE (Perl-compatible regular expression library)
 -----------------------------------------------------------------

 NOTE: This set of files relates to PCRE releases that use the original API,